 Boning Knife

-Limitations: Chopping, anything requiring blade width.
+Limitations: chopping, and anything requiring blade width.

 Fillet Knife